Read about past recipient programs below!

 Give A Note Foundation is proud to announce the recipients of the Spring 2018 Music Education Innovator Award!
-These educators presented programs that use innovative and sustainable strategies in non-traditional or traditional secondary music courses to attract students not typically enrolled in music education programs, in efforts to increase access to music education through diversity in curriculum and approach.
+These educators presented programs that use innovative and sustainable strategies in non-traditional or traditional primary and secondary music courses to attract students not typically enrolled in music education programs, in efforts to increase access to music education through diversity in curriculum and approach.
 Thank you to founding sponsor, the CMA (Country Music Association) Foundation.

 The Fall 2018 Music Education Innovator Award recipients are:

 - Anna Harris, Oakland Terrace Elementary School, Silver Spring MD: “Ethiopian Song Project” – “There are currently no Ethiopian music resources available to music teachers, and I teach in a county that has the largest Ethiopian-American population in the United States.
 My Ethiopian students are excited to share what they know about their own culture and to be making music that is familiar to them.
 In addition, my students who are not Ethiopian are excited to do these songs because they represent their classmates and friends.”